The 3rd Annual RIDE FOR HOMES Raised over $116,000!

 - Helmets are required.
 NO EXCEPTIONS.

-- Support and Gear (SAG) vehicles will be available to provide assistance or transport any cyclists in need.
+- A Support and Gear (SAG) vehicle will be available along the 40 mile route to provide assistance or transport any cyclists in need.

 - Pets are not allowed at the Ride.

-- We support your decision 100% to do this Ride virtually, if that is your preferrence.
+- We support your decision 100% to do this Ride virtually, if that is your preference.

 - Click on the link below to read our Safety Plan.